-

 Overview

-Jared Miller is a partner with the firm's litigation team and is also on the firm's Executive Committee.
-He also previously served as the firm’s General Counsel.
-Jared is a litigator focused on helping companies resolve big problems.
+Jared Miller is focused on helping companies resolve big problems.
 Working with businesses around the country, Jared has assisted his clients in resolving a wide variety of legal disputes.
 His collaborative, diligent approach complements an abiding desire to see his clients achieve great outcomes and get back to business.

 At home with complex litigation, Jared represents financial institutions, manufacturers, franchisors, hospitals, medical practices, and other clients in some of the bigger cases they face.
 Many of these claims involve business competition issues, intellectual property disputes, employment disputes and litigation, and banking, mortgagor, and franchise litigation.
 Jared also has extensive experience dealing with restrictive covenant and trade secret issues.